wernerglinka/metalsmith-autonav/README.md

 The navigation structure features a simple flat organization at the top level.
 Each page may have its own children, maintaining a hierarchical structure for nested content.

-Each navigation item contains only the essential properties:
+Each navigation item contains these properties:

 - `title` - The display name for the navigation item
 - `path` - The URL path (following the usePermalinks option setting)
 - `children` - An object containing any child pages (empty object if none exist)
 - `index` - (Optional) Only present if a page has a navIndex value set
+- `isActive` - (Only in navWithActiveTrail) Boolean indicating if this is the current active page
+- `isActiveTrail` - (Only in navWithActiveTrail) Boolean indicating if this is part of the active trail

 For example, with this file structure: